plona/zbxmonitor/README.md

 - ackOnly - default: True.
 Only unacknowledged messages will be shown.
 If empty monitor will show all (acknowledged and unacknowledged) messages.

 #### Filtering messages
+- exclTg - default: empty list.
+If not empty `inclTg` is ignored.
+Example:<br>
+`exclTg = [ "SSL certificate", "Free disk space" ]` - all messages contains string in list will be suppressed
+- inclTg - default: empty list.
+Valid only if `exclTg` is empty.
+Example: